sungam3r/graphql-introspection-model/README.md

 ```

 The result of this query (like all other GraphQL queries) is JSON.
 You can deal with it directly or deserialize it into some data structures.
 Such data structures are provided by this repository.
-The top level type is [`GraphQLSchema`](src/GraphQL.IntrospectionModel/GraphQLSchema.cs).
+The top level type is [`GraphQLResponse`](src/GraphQL.IntrospectionModel/GraphQLResponse.cs).
-After deserialization JSON into the `GraphQLSchema` (or after creating `GraphQLSchema` in any other way), it can be transformed into AST
+After deserialization JSON into the `GraphQLResponse` (or after creating `GraphQLSchema` in any other way), it can be transformed into AST
 representation and then printed by `SDLPrinter` from [GraphQL-Parser](https://github.com/graphql-dotnet/parser) nuget package.

 #### Example of deserializing introspection response